dphogit/applicado/README.md

 For more about storage of app secrets in development and how to use `dotnet user-secrets`, see the [Microsoft Documentation](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets).

+OpenAPI specification is displayed in the Swagger UI at the `/swagger` endpoint.

 ## Database Setup

 This project uses PostgreSQL and PgAdmin4 is setup with docker compose.
 In the